 In light of the competition, Hong Kong still enjoys a position of prominence as a major financial center.

-Fully reopened, the Chinese territory seeks to regain lost footing as Asia's leading financial hub, taking new measures to attract family offices to the city.
+Fully reopened, the Chinese territory has regained its footing as Asia's leading financial hub, taking new measures to attract more family offices to the city.

 Tax incentives, a favorable regulatory environment, and access to a broad range of investment classes and opportunities are some of the reasons family offices or remain or relocate to Hong Kong.